CreativeBuilds/cheese-scripts/README.md

 1. ) Claim any existing LP bonds
 2. ) Sell half of all CHEEZ
 3. ) Form LP
 4. ) Deposit LP in exchange for bonds

+`claim` will check once a minute to see if your bonds have earned enough to claim.

+`market_floor` can be used to buy up the floor price of either mice / cats / traps

 ### Dev Notes